ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Introduction

 The following notation is used throughout this paper.
 Lower-case letters are used to denote scalars and vectors, while upper-case letters are used to denote matrices.
 Given $a \in \mathbb{R}$, $\lceil a\rceil$ denotes the smallest integer greater than or equal to $a$.
 Given $q \in \mathbb{Z}_+$, we use $[[q]]$ as a shorthand for $\{1,\dots,q\}$.
 Given a vector $v$, $\|v\|_p$ denotes its $\ell_p$ norm.
 Given a matrix $A$, $A_j$ denotes its $j$-th column and $A_{i,j}$ denotes the entry in its $i$-th row and $j$-th column.
 Further, given a set $\mathcal{I} \subset \mathbb{Z}_+$, $A_{\mathcal{I}}$ (resp., $v_{\mathcal{I}}$) denotes a submatrix (resp., subvector) obtained by retaining columns of $A$ (resp., entries of $v$) corresponding to the indices in $\mathcal{I}$.
 Finally, the superscript $(\cdot)^{\top}$ denotes the transpose operation.

 The rest of this paper is organized as follows.
 We formulate the problem of marginal correlation-based screening in Sec.~\ref{sec:ProblemFormulation}.
-Next, in Sec.~\ref{sec:GeneralConditions}, we define the screening condition and present one of our main results that establishes the screening condition as a sufficient condition for ExSIS.
+Next, in Sec.~\ref{sec:GeneralConditions}, we define the screening condition and present one of our main results that establishes the screening condition as a sufficient condition for ExSIS. \todel{In Sec.~\ref{sec:RandomMatrices}, we derive the screening condition for sub-Gaussian linear models and discuss the resulting ExSIS guarantees in relation to prior work.} In Sec.~\ref{sec:ArbitraryMatrices}, we derive the screening condition for arbitrary linear models based on the correlations between independent variables and discuss implications of the derived ExSIS results.
 In Sec.~\ref{sec:RandomMatrices}, we derive the screening condition for sub-Gaussian linear models and discuss the resulting ExSIS guarantees in relation to prior work.
-In Sec.~\ref{sec:ArbitraryMatrices}, we derive the screening condition for arbitrary linear models based on the correlations between independent variables and discuss implications of the derived ExSIS results.
 Finally, results of extensive numerical experiments on both synthetic and real data are reported in Sec.~\ref{sec:Results}, while concluding remarks are presented in Sec.~\ref{sec:Conclusion}.